 Knowing the signs of overdose can save a life, but the even safer choice is to get away from recreational drug use for good.
-If you or a loved one is currently dealing with substance abuse, Zinnia Healing can help.
+If you or a loved one is currently dealing with substance abuse, Zinnia Health can help.

 Treatment Options for Cocaine Addiction

 High-potency cocaine can lead to a stronger addiction, greater risks, and more severe withdrawal symptoms in between uses.
-If you’re tired of the addiction cycle, Zinnia Healing can help you find the path forward.
+If you’re tired of the addiction cycle, Zinnia Health can help you find the path forward.

 At our state-of-the-art rehab center, we offer a combination of inpatient and outpatient programs customized to meet the needs of the individual.
 Our caring, experienced recovery specialists offer:

 - Medication-assisted drug detox (MAT)